OdinMeng/UniMatch/README.md

 - **Manage Personal Information**
 1. Who am I? -> The chatbot should provide a clear and concise profile of yourself.
-2. Change my age to 25 -> The chatbot should successfully modify your age to 25 and communicate you such result.
+2. Change my age to 21 -> The chatbot should successfully modify your age to 25 and communicate you such result.
 3. I want to change my user preferences; now I prefer to live in a chill town and study in a natural campus -> The chabot should successfully change your user preferences and communicate such results.

 - **Search Universities, Courses, Scholarships and International Opportunities**
-1. Do you have universities with courses in Artificial Intelligence? -> The chatbot should successfully provide a tailored answer describing the Bachelor's degree course in "Artificial Intelligence and Data Analytics" at the University of Trieste.
+1. Do you have universities with courses in Biomedical Engineering? -> The chatbot should successfully provide a tailored answer
 2. Do you have scholarships in Trieste? -> The chatbot successfully finds a scholarship and describes it
 3. Give me universities with courses in magic -> The bot tells the user that no such university could be found and encourages the user to consider into looking other programmes